How To Increase Worker Safety and Product Quality

 Three distinct categories of operation are evident:

-Although all share the same key elements of control, each category differs enough to allow diversity within the control methods.
+All three share the same key elements of control.
+However, each differs enough to allow diversity within the methods.

 Rules that apply to the flightline may not be practical in a backshop.
 For supervisors and workers to support the FOD Program, they need to understand the importance of the controls and acknowledge that they are reasonable given the work at hand.